cwise24/snopsy/docs/module6/2_recursion.rst

 .. _repository: https://raw.githubusercontent.com/cwise24/snopsy/wise_jsonfile/cvss.json

-The task is, we need to sort the scores of the CVE, **HOWEVER** if you viewed the file we have two scoring metrics
+The task is, we need to sort the scores of the CVE, **HOWEVER**, if you viewed the file we have two scoring metrics:
  - cvssMetricsV2
  - cvssMetricsV31